flutter/devtools/CONTRIBUTING.md

 flutter test test/ui/ --no-sound-null-safety
 ```

-If you run the tests on other that linux environment, first time add the flag `--update-goldens`,
+If you run the tests on other than Linux environment, first time add the flag `--update-goldens`,
 because goldens on your machine will be little different.

 ### Updating golden files